Tel.: +49 (0)271 740-4905

 I originally met Prof. Dr. Wunderlich at the University of Sussex in the U.K, whilst we were working on a large-scale EU project.
 Conventionally, logic gate operations in ion trap quantum computers are realised with optical radiation (such as lasers).
 Prof. Dr. Wunderlich proposed and demonstrated a new scheme that ensures realisation of logic gates using long wavelength radiation (such as microwaves).
 I was interested in working with him and I asked to join his research team in Germany.
 After successfully applying for the Marie Sklodowska-Curie Fellowship in 2014, I took up my position as a Postdoctoral Research Fellow here in Siegen.

 I will continue to work toward the development of ion trap quantum computer in collaboration with the research department here.
 I expect quantum computing to hugely advance in the coming decades, with the potential to change how we use computers in many different fields.

-Dr. phil.
-Hyeongjoo Kim
+Prof. Dr. Hyeongjoo Kim

 Chair of Practical Philosophy

-"Time Lecturer Support Project" of NRF (National Research Foundation of Korea): A Dialectic of Thought and Being: Kant-Fichte Comparison on their respective Attitudes toward descartes' Cogito-Thesis
+We are planning to hand in a proposal on “Time Lecturer Support Project“ to the NRF (National Research Foundation of Korea).
+Which includes an examination of “A Dialectic of Thought and Being: Kant-Fichte comparison on their respective attitudes toward Descartes‘ Cogito-Thesis.”

 Prof. Dr. Bo Song

-Chair of Physical Chemistry
+Chair of Physical Chemistry I

-Professor at Soochow University
+I am a Professor at Soochow University in Suzhou (Jiangsu), China.